ROCm/rmm-rocm/README.md

 ### Using RMM with CuPy

-You can configure [CuPy](https://cupy.dev/) to use RMM for memory allocations by setting the CuPy CUDA allocator to `rmm_cupy_allocator`:
+You can configure [CuPy](https://cupy.dev/) to use RMM for memory allocations by setting the CuPy allocator to `rmm_cupy_allocator`:

 ```python